JordanMPDS/my-website/_posts/2023-12-14-ionosphere-analysis.markdown

 ---
 layout: post
-title:  "R Ionosphere Knit!"
+title:  "R Ionosphere Knit"
-date:   2023-12-15 09:25:00 -0600
+date:   2023-12-14 09:25:00 -0600
 categories: post
 ---

 Description: This is my first Rmd that I fully coded myself.
 It’s based off of a set of data collected by a radar system in Canada.
 There are a total of 34 independent variables in the dataset that I used to create this KNN model.
-The data and more information about it can be found at data.world by following [this link](https://data.world/uci/ionosphere).
+The data and more information about it can be found at data.world by following [this link][ionosphere-data].

 ```r
 suppressMessages(library(tidyverse))